madebyamb/Sahar/README.md

 We created a video after a documentary of Charles Villa for BRUT magazine named "Le destin de Sahar".

-Our intention was to reach new people with this video through subtitlesin both english and Lebanon.
+Our intention was to reach new people with this video through subtitles in both english and Lebanon.

 Hope you enjoy the show :)